INSIGHT-How ByteDance's CEO balked at selling TikTok's U.S. business

 BREAKINGVIEWS-TikTok-Oracle deal leaves room for surprises

-(Reporting by Echo Wang and Joshua Franklin in New York and by Keith Zhai Additional reporting by David Shepardson in Washington Editing by Greg Roumeliotis and Matthew Lewis)
+(Reporting by Echo Wang and Joshua Franklin in New York and by Keith Zhai Additional reporting by David Shepardson in Washington Editing by Greg Roumeliotis, Matthew Lewis and Mark Potter)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))